THE USS BOWFIN PAST AND PRESENT

 In 1987, Bowfin was dry-docked in preparation for her role in the ABC Circle Films miniseries, War and Remembrance.
 She would portray three different submarines in the miniseries.

 Bowfin has also appeared in numerous television productions for PBS, The History Channel, and the National Geographic Channel, as well as three episodes of the ABC series Lost.
 She was dry-docked again in 2004 with major hull work, and returned to her current mooring.
+In 2019 she played the part of USS Nautilus (SS-168) in the movie Midway.

-In 1989 the Pacific Submarine Museum that was located on Pearl Harbor’s Sub Base closed down and transferred the entire collection to USS Bowfin Submarine Museum & Park.
+In 1989 the Pacific Submarine Museum that was located on Pearl Harbor’s Submarine Base closed down and transferred the entire collection to USS Bowfin Submarine Museum & Park.
 Today the museum houses thousands of artifacts, many from the Pacific Submarine Museum.

 In an effort to expand our reach and impact, USS Bowfin Submarine Museum & Park is currently undergoing a major expansion and renovation project, which involves the temporary closure of the museum and certain exhibits and parts of the park.
 The USS Bowfin itself remains open during our improvement project.
-The gift shop, food service, all concessions and lanai will remain open as well.
+The gift shop, food service, all concessions, and lanai will remain open as well.
 Please visit our social media channels for the latest updates on progress in our museum and park!